radss000/BIP47_BDK/README.md

 Bitcoin address generation: the code uses the bdk library to generate two Bitcoin addresses from the previously generated public keys using the Address::p2pkh() function.

-Transaction creation: the code uses the bdk library to create a new Bitcoin transaction with one input and one output.
+Transaction creation and verification: the code uses the bdk library to create a new Bitcoin transaction with one input and one output.
 The output is a two-key multisig output created using the Address::script_multisig() function.
 The input is created by spending the previously created output and using the PrivateKey::sign_multisig() method to sign the transaction with the first private key.

+More features will be added such as payement in other currencies such as BNB or ETH.